Our video and blog post below discusses the question “What is an Accredited Specialist”.

-Mr U. Nedim has been involved in criminal law for the past 20 years.
+Mr U. Nedim has been a leading criminal defence lawyer for more than 20 years.

 Mr Nedim has been involved exclusively in criminal defence throughout his career and is therefore a true specialist in defending criminal and traffic cases.
 He is not an ‘ex prosecutor’ and has never been a general lawyer.
 He has represented defendants in over 3000 cases during his career.